skyvers/Aged-care/readme.md

 #### About Data design:

-_*Documents:*_ In data design, documents are related to the real business documents (e.g.resident, facility, assessment).
+_*Documents:*_ In data design, documents are related to the real business entities (e.g.resident, facility, assessment).
 For more details about documents click on this link https://skyvers.github.io/skyve-dev-guide/concepts/

 _*Attributes:*_ Attributes contain information about each document (e.g. Resident's document attributes : name, id, photo, bio etc.).
 Attributes can have different data types and different view.